alto934/esp-idf-spotify-mood-maestro/README.md

 6. Using `menuconfig`, edit the configurations of the ESP for HTTPS to allow insecure requests and TLS to skip server verification.

 7. Build, flash, and monitor the project!

+# RFID Reader ESP32-WROOM-32D (Running Arduino)

+## Steps

+1. Open the sketch in `RFID_ESPNOW_SENDER` in the Arduino IDE.

+2. Select the board as `DOIT ESP32 DEVKIT 1` and select the corresponding COM Port.

+3. Connect the MFRC22 to the ESP32.
+The connection diagram can be found in the Report PDF.
+Also, make the serial connection to the Spotify ESP32-C6 [Rx1 to pin 4 of Spotify ESP].

+4. Upload and open the Serial Monitor.

+5. Tap an RFID card on the reader and check if the UID is being read and sent successfully.